 Infineon CoolSiC

-Infineon CoolSiC MOSFETs reduce switching losses by approximately 80% and conduction losses by up to 50% compared with Si-based IGBTs.
-The latest G2 generation cuts losses a further 5–20% over its predecessor, reduces thermal resistance by 12%, and improves heat dissipation capability by 14%.
-Against competitors, CoolSiC achieves power loss reductions of 4–17% in 1200 V devices and 13–64% in 650 V devices, with a particularly pronounced advantage in the lower voltage range.
+Infineon CoolSiC MOSFETs substantially reduce both switching losses and conduction losses compared with Si-based IGBTs.
+The latest G2 generation further reduces losses and improves thermal resistance over its predecessor, resulting in better heat dissipation.
+The advantage is particularly pronounced in the lower voltage range (650 V), covering a wide range of industrial and automotive applications.
 With its main manufacturing base in Dresden, Europe, and a strong track record in both automotive and industrial markets, Infineon currently ranks among the suppliers offering the highest procurement stability.

 onsemi EliteSiC

 onsemi EliteSiC is characterized by high efficiency through low power loss and high reliability.
-The EliteSiC M3e MOSFET reduces conduction losses by 30% and switching losses by up to 50%. onsemi offers a complete portfolio spanning SiC MOSFETs, diodes, and modules from 650 V to 1700 V, enabling straightforward adoption without dependence on a specific voltage rating or application.
+The EliteSiC M3e MOSFET substantially reduces both conduction losses and switching losses compared with the previous generation. onsemi offers a complete portfolio spanning SiC MOSFETs, diodes, and modules from 650 V to 1700 V, enabling straightforward adoption without dependence on a specific voltage rating or application.
 A growing body of EV traction inverter design wins supports its track record, and the T2PAK top-cool package delivers superior thermal performance that broadens design flexibility.

 ROHM — Differentiated by Short-Circuit Withstand Time